 There can be significant differences in how polyurethane crack injections and epoxy crack injections for wall crack repair are carried out.

-Epoxy crack injections are referred to as "surface port" or "low pressure" injections because they involve the use of injection ports to direct the epoxy into a crack.
-The injection is done at a relatively low pressure (450 psi).
-Follow this link for details about how an epoxy crack injection is performed.
+Epoxy crack injections are referred to as “surface port” or “low pressure” injections because they involve the use surface mounted injection ports to direct the epoxy into a crack.
+These injections are done at a relatively low pressure (20-40 psi).

-Polyurethane injection can be done at low pressure, exactly like an epoxy injection, or at high pressure (typically 1500 - 3200 psi).
-The high pressure injection of activated polyurethane uses injection packers inserted into 8" deep drilled holes through the crack in a poured concrete foundation wall.
-Like epoxy, the injected polyurethane fills the crack through the entire thickness of the foundation wall (typically 8") thereby preventing water from entering the crack.
+Polyurethane injection can also be done at low pressure, exactly like an epoxy injection, or at high pressure (typically 1500 – 3200 psi).
+The high pressure injection of activated polyurethane uses an electric injection pump and packers hammered into drilled holes through the crack in a poured concrete foundation wall.
+Like epoxy, the injected polyurethane fills the crack through the entire thickness of the foundation wall (typically 8″) thereby preventing water from entering the crack.

 There are times when a polyurethane crack injection includes a flushing process to clean out the crack; thus ensuring excellent adhesion of the polyurethane to both sides of the crack.
 The epoxy crack injection process does not involve a flushing process.